Territorial evolution of Ethiopia: Post-Zemene Mesafint wars

-Beginning in 1874, an Ottoman-led Egyptian coalition invaded Ethiopia from three directions, penetrating through port of Tajura in present-day Djibouti, but was repulsed by Aussa Sultanate.
+Beginning in 1874, an Ottoman-led Egyptian coalition invaded Ethiopia from three directions, penetrating through the port of Tajura in present-day Djibouti, but was repulsed by Aussa Sultanate.
 Harar was captured in 1875 and held until 1885 by Muhammad Rauf Pasha, but was defeated by an Ethiopian force at the Battle of Gundet.
-Again in 1876, an Egyptian force under American general Loring vainly attempted a second invasion, and was defeated at the Battle of Gura.
+Again in 1876, an Egyptian force under American general Loring vainly attempted a second invasion and was defeated at the Battle of Gura.
 The Italian colony in 1885 took Egyptian-controlled Massawa, a port on the Red Sea, and declared it a protectorate.
-The aim was to competitive with other European colonial powers and advance Ethiopian territory.
+The aim was to compete with other European colonial powers and advance Ethiopian territory.
 When the Italians expanded their conquests further inland, they were defeated by Mereb Mellash governor Ras Alula Engida at the Battle of Dogali in 1887.

 The Dervish-led Mahdist Sudanese force fought Ethiopia; they were once defeated by Ras Alula to help the Egyptians in 1885, and finally won after the death of Emperor Yohannes IV in 1889 at the Battle of Gallabat.

 Menelik II

-In 1896, Emperor Menelik II expanded his realm southward and formed the modern borders of Ethiopia, referred to as Menelik's Expansions.
+In 1896, Emperor Menelik II expanded his realm southward and formed the modern borders of Ethiopia, referred to as Menelik II's conquests.
 The expansion has two motives: the first was to save Ethiopia from European colonialism, and the second to acquire sufficient resources.
 A tripartite agreement was signed between Ethiopia, Britain and Italy on 24 March 1891 which demarcated the Juba River and Blue Nile.
 The letter served as the basis of European interactions with and claims to the region of Ethiopia.
 Menelik’s expansion reached the area inhabited by numerous Oromo subgroups such as the Borena and the Arsi as well as the Somali territory of Ogaden.
 In 1889, he signed a treaty with Italian representatives to take over the Red Sea coast and some coastal highlands, which were later incorporated into an Italian colony in 1890.

 Menelik suffered food scarcity that made him unable to feed his armies or meet the needs of the highland populations and their livestock and plowing.
 By raiding southern lowland pastoralists, he successfully halted the widespread famine in the highlands and expanded his empire.
 According to Bahru Zewde (1978), surplus livestock was sent to Menelik, who divided it among his mekuanenet nobility.
 Meanwhile, refugees from the regions of Begemder and Tigray "ravaged the rank of conquering army".

-The nomads were not integral to the central culture; they did not speak Amharic or any associated language.
-The Abyssinians considered them zelan, literally "uncivilized", and used them for wealth acquisition.
-Central portions of Ethiopia had a vital role in taxation and imperial expansion via raids and the establishment of military outposts.
-In 1892, Menelik's army seized livestock and properties in Ogaden, causing starvation among the inhabitants.
-In 1895, American explorer Arthur Donaldson Smith was the only man to witness the atrocities committed by Menelik's troops on the southern frontier of Ogaden.
-He wrote an observation: